 Yes it’s in Magaluf – but not the one you know.
 Nikki Beach is an altogether more upmarket version, with decadent lounging, cool music and a great buzzy vibe.

-Known worldwide as the preferred beach club to party for the rich and famous, you can now join in the fun here on Mallorca and enjoy the full experience! […] Nikki Beach Club Mallorca
+Known worldwide as the preferred beach club to party for the rich and famous, you can now join in the fun here on Mallorca and enjoy the full experience! […] Party in style at Nikki Beach Mallorca

 Up the road in Costa d’en Blanes, Mood Beach is a laid-back club with a restaurant and champagne terrace, Bali beds, and a Ibiza-feel going on.